sophie-haynes/text.pack/README.md

 ```
 ## Functions
 ### `punctStrip()`
-* For stripping punctuation from a corpus object.
-Pass the corpus as parameter.
+* Strips punctuation from a corpus object.
+Requires the corpus as a parameter.

+### `grammar()`
+* Applies stemming to a corpus object.
+Requires the corpus as parameter.

 * **License:** MIT*